 The Stafford Loan is a low-interest, federally subsidized loan available to students who demonstrate financial need.
 The maximum loan amount is \$3,500 for a first-year student; \$4,500 for students with 28 credits; and \$5,500 for juniors and seniors.
-The interest rate is currently at a fixed rate not to exceed 4.5%.
+The interest rate is currently at a fixed rate of 6.8%.
 As long as students attend college at least halftime, they will not accumulate interest on this loan or have to pay it back.
 They must begin repaying the loan six months after leaving school or dropping below halftime.
-The lender charges the borrower an Origination Fee and Insurance Premium Fee.
-These charges will be subtracted from the total "requested amount" before a check is drawn from the lender unless the lender waives these fees.
+There is a 1% fee associated with this loan.
+These charges will be subtracted from the total "requested amount" before funds are drawn from the Department of Education.